chetanbg1/cbgwork1/README.md

 Encapsulation -->combining data and method / data hiding --
-//package -- > all related classes we put it in  same package access modifiers
+//package -- > all related classes we put it in  same package
+		help in organizing code
+  		prevents the naming conflict
+    		support modularity by allowing developers to seperate the program makes easier to locate related classes

+access modifiers
 //public  --> any one can access across all the classes and packages
 //default --> can access within the package